fabianschuiki/llhd/doc/LANGUAGE.md

     %result = eq  T %lhs, %rhs
     %result = neq T %lhs, %rhs

-The `eq` and `neq` instruction checks for equality or inequality of two values.
+The `eq` and `neq` instructions check for equality or inequality of two values.

 - `T` can be any type.
 - `%lhs` and `%rhs` are the left- and right-hand side arguments of the comparison and must be of type `T`.